sbmlteam/deviser/docs/src/source/defining_package.rst

 Defining an SBML Level 3 Package
 ================================

-SBML Level 3 is the most recent specification of SBML.
-It is a modular language, with a core comprising a complete format that stands alone .
+SBML Level 3 is a modular
+language, with a core comprising a complete format that stands alone.
 Level 3 packages may be added to this core to provide additional, optional features.
-Deviser provides a way of defining the package that can then be used by generation code to create code for libSBML and text for specifications.
+Deviser provides a unique way of defining the package that facilitates the creation code for libSBML and text for specifications.

 It is necessary to define the structure of the SBML Level 3 package before invoking other functionality available within Deviser.
 A series of sheets guide you through the process in what we hope is an intuitive manner.
-For the purpose of this manual we will work step by step through creating an imaginary package ‘Foo’.
+For the purpose of this manual we will work step by step through creating an imaginary package, ‘Foo’.
 Note the completed file is available as part of the Deviser code in the ‘samples’ folder and can be opened using the Deviser Edit tool.